Methods of Work Essay

 sanding marks are removed with 320 grit on the foam-backed sander.

-I use Behlen’s Salad Bowl Finish on all open salad bowls.
+I now use Behlen’s Salad Bowl Finish on all my bowls.
+I used to use Minwax Antique Oil Finish on

 Usually 2 coats is enough, except on light porous woods that